tracsman/vdcWorkshop/DIY/Maximus/README.md

-# Work-in-progress
-# Do-It-Yourself (DIY) Firewall Lab
+# Azure Networking Do-It-Yourself (DIY) Lab

 ## Abstract

-[To be updated] This is a Firewall focused lab.
-It starts with a hub VNet with an internet connected VM.
-We then add an Azure firewall, and then a spoke VNet running a web site.
-Policies are added to advertise the web site to the Internet via the firewall and all internal traffic to route through the firewall for allow/deny policies.
+This DIY lab is enriched with cross-networking features.
+You will enjoy deploying and using a wide range of features across all Azure Networking Services with the exception of ExpressRoute, CDN, and VWAN.
+The lab starts with a hub VNet containing a private VM along with a Bastion host and NAT Gateway that enable external (public) connectivity.
+We then add an Azure firewall in the hub with various policy rules to control the flow of traffic.
+Then we deploy 3 spoke VNets and peer them with the hub.
+The first spoke hosts a web service behind an App Gateway.
+The second spoke runs a VM Scale Set behind a Network Load Balancer.
+This spoke also includes a Private Endpoint for private and secure connectivity to Azure Storage service (PaaS).
+The third spoke is added in a different region to provide access via Azure Front Door (for Geo load balancing) over Private Link Service to App Service (Web App).
+The lab also includes S2S VPN to simulate "On-Prem" connectivity and P2S VPN to simulate "Coffee Shop" connectivity to Azure.
+You will deploy VPN NVAs with Route Server and get to play with Azure Service Log Analytics.
+All along, you will have fun with UDRs and NSGs.

 The workshop is deployed using pre-written PowerShell scripts that are commented for your exploration.
 Each step builds on the prior script.
 After each script runs you should explore the resources and available attributes in the Azure Portal to gain further insights into each component and how they work as a part of the larger design.

 ## Workshop Prerequisites
 The following prerequisites must be completed before you start this workshop:

-* You must be connected to the internet.
+* You must be connected to the Internet.

 * Use either Edge or Chrome when executing the labs, Internet Explorer may have issues.